This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Mojácar makes for an excellent day trip if you plan on exploring Spain’s southeastern coast.
 It is small enough that you will be able to experience most of its popular attractions and landscapes within a short time frame.

-If you are traveling by car, it is best to find a parking lot to park at for the day and to navigate Mojácar Pueblo on foot.
-While there are driveable roads within Mojácar Pueblo, they tend to be narrow and busy with pedestrians, therefore for peace of mind, it’s recommended to park at one of the free parking lots on the outskirts of the Old Town.
+While there are driveable roads within Mojácar Pueblo, they tend to be narrow and busy with pedestrians, therefore for peace of mind, I recommended parking at one of the free parking lots.
 Just search for “free parking Mojacar” on Google Maps and you’ll find the large gravel lot we parked at.

 🚘 You can check price & availability here >> Murcia rental cars